ChefYeshpal/ChefYeshpal.github.io/webapps/pomodoro/README.md

 - No where else really.

 The main point of this project was to just test my CSS skills, as it's been some time since I did new things other than just update my own website.
 Plus, I wanted to try to increase my productivity.
-By the way, this is a little inspired from ```pomofocus.io```, I had been using their website since COVID (2019 hm...) and it's pretty good.
+By the way, this is a little inspired from ```pomofocus.io```, I had been using their website since covid-19 (2019 hm...) and it's pretty good.
 I also wanted to include some "insights" or some kind of a similar section in my own website, but I guess it's a little hard to do that cause I have absolutely no clue how to store that data in the "cookies" of the browser and all that...
 Hopefully I learn it soon enough though :D

+Update: I'm using ai for the stuff I dont understand, which still includes most of js.
+But I'm trying to ask for snippets of code as "Examples" and trying to integrate them with my actual code

 ## Stuff That works here

-- Basic timer functionality where it counts down from a user given number to 00:00
+- Basic timer functionality where it counts down from a user given number (in minutes) towards 00:00
 - Timer working accurately even in the background, processes aren't put in inactive mode (can make countdown inaccurate)
 - Colour changes based on mode (work or break)
 - Task's can be created, edited, completed and deleted
 - Number of pomodoro's shown, 1 pomodoro = worktime + breaktime
 - Gravity toggle
-- A clock that shows Union Standard Time (with a little wonkey thing)
+- A clock that shows Union Standard Time (with a little wonkey thing, wait for the second hand to run out)

 ## Stuff I wanted to add